-Table 8.5 shows actual weekly hours of work by industry and rural/urban areas.
-Employed persons in the Transport and storage industry had the highest number of average weekly hours of work at 58 hours, followed by those in the Arts, entertainment and recreation industry at 53 hours.
-The lowest actual weekly hours of work were recorded in the Real estate industry at 14 hours.
+Table 8.5 shows actual average daily hours of work by industry and rural/urban areas.
+Employed persons in the Transport and storage industry had the highest number of average daily hours of work at 8.1 hours, followed by those in the

+Administrative support services industry with 7.2 hours.
+The lowest actual daily hours of work were recorded in the Activities of extraterritorial organisations and bodies industry at 4.4 hours.